twilio-labs/twiml-i18n/readme.md

 ## Features

-- Automatic detection of language based on the caller's phone number country code.
+- Automatic language detection based on the country code of the caller's phone number.
 - Integrates cleanly with Express
-- Build on [`i18next`](https://github.com/i18next/i18next) and supports translation features, including namespaces, variables, and pluralization.
+- Built on top of [`i18next`](https://github.com/i18next/i18next) and supports translation features including namespaces, variables, and pluralization.

 ## Installation